DMHansen/Hello-World/README.md

 /* just a few words to experiment with */
 /*then maybe delete this
 Jan 13, 2019 */
-see what we can do
+see what we can do  // 2nd edit

+//third edit Jan 14